-Almost everyone will have a headache at some point in their life.
-There are a few types of headaches that can be drastically different.
+Almost everyone will have a headache at some point in their lives.
+There are a few types of headaches that can be drastically different, and different headache treatments may be required.
 They may affect the whole head or just one section.
 They may be felt as anything from a dull ache to a sharp stabbing pain.
 They can last as short as a few minutes or as long as a few days.
 Some people have visual and auditory disturbances or even have nausea with their headache.

 What causes headaches?